Key Points

 Industry Example of a Certificate of Conformity

 Suppose an airline buys fan blades for the engines of one of their jets.
-These turbines will require x-rays that show no cracks or defects because such flaws can cause engine failure.
+These turbines will require X-rays that show no cracks or defects because such flaws can cause engine failure.
 The turbines will need a COC to pass customs in most national markets.
 In the United States, this requirement means the turbines must meet FAA (Federal Aviation Administration) standards.

 Best Practices When Thinking About Certificates of Conformity

 1. Remember that a COC does not specify test conditions.
 As the old saying goes, the devil is in the details.
 While a certificate of conformity provides useful information and acts as a legal promise from the manufacturer that the goods meet specified requirements, most COCs do not include any information about testing methods.
-A smart purchaser should at least inquire about the testing methods used by the issuer of a COC and will ideally require sound testing practices and data.

 2. Consider a certificate of conformity as part of the cost of conformance.
 A certificate of conformity is simply a hurdle that a firm must pass to sell many types of goods.
 The price that a manufacturer must pay to a third-party tester or an internal quality control team is only a small part of the cost of conformance.